ADemkin/34_timemachine/README.md

 Install extension for Chrome browser [Custom JavaScript for websites](https://chrome.google.com/webstore/detail/custom-javascript-for-web/poakhlngfciodnhlhhgnaaelnpjljija).

 Open configuration of [cjs](https://chrome.google.com/webstore/detail/custom-javascript-for-web/poakhlngfciodnhlhhgnaaelnpjljija) browser extension on the site you want to controll.
-Click on the link "your own external scripts", add [path](https://raw.githubusercontent.com/ADemkin/34_timemachine/master/index.js
+Click on the link "your own external scripts", add [path](http://cdn.rawgit.com/ADemkin/34_timemachine/master/index.js)
-).
-Don`t forget to press "enable cjs for this host" to enable custom JS.
+.
+Don`t forget to press "**enable cjs for this host**" to enable custom JS.

 Next time you open a website, you specified, the timer will appear in top-left corner.
 It will count down form 3 minutes, turn red and after time runs out it will show alerts every 30 seconds.
 This should help you stop procrastinating and loosing time.